cypr0/k8s-cluster/README.md

 - **ECDSA Certificates**: Preferred for stronger cryptography and improved performance.
 - **Secrets Encryption**: Managed using `sops` to ensure secure storage and transmission of sensitive information.

-## 🖧 Cluster Infrastructure
+## 🏗️ Cluster Infrastructure

-The Kubernetes cluster is hosted on a robust infrastructure provided by Netcup:
+The cluster is built on high-performance virtual root servers provided by [Netcup](https://www.netcup.com/de/?ref=97728).
+Below are the details of the infrastructure:

+- **Cluster Nodes**:
-- **Nodes**: Three virtual root servers (RS 2000 G11) from Netcup, each equipped with:
+  - Three virtual root servers (RS 2000 G11) with the following specifications:
     - **CPU**: 8 cores
-  - **RAM**: 16 GB
+    - **Memory**: 16 GB RAM
     - **Storage**: 512 GB SSD
+  - All servers run **Tacos OS**, optimized for containerized workloads.
+- **Firewall**:
-- **Firewall**: An OPNsense firewall is deployed on an additional virtual server at Netcup to:
+  - A dedicated OPNsense firewall deployed on a separate virtual server, also hosted at Netcup.
-  - Protect the cluster.
-  - Facilitate connections to local home networks.
+  - The firewall handles connections to local home networks and provides secure ingress/egress traffic control.
+- **NFS Server**:
-- **NFS Storage**: Another dedicated virtual server at Netcup provides NFS storage for the cluster.
+  - A separate virtual server at Netcup is used to provide NFS storage, enabling robust persistence for cluster applications.

-For more details about Netcup, check their [website](https://www.netcup.com/de/?ref=97728).

 [![Netcup](https://www.netcup.com/uploads/netcup_hlogo_2019_b110h50_32d03f6da4.png)](https://www.netcup.com/de/?ref=97728)

 ## 🌟 Acknowledgments